To obtain an initial teaching certification through the State of Michigan, the following requirements must be met:

 And one or the combination of the following (within the five year period preceding the date of application and since the issue date of the Provisional Certificate):

-- Six semester hours in a planned course of study or six semester credit hours of academic credit appropriate tthe grade level and content endorsement(s) of the certificate at any approved college or university.
+- Six semester hours in a planned course of study or six semester credit hours of academic credit appropriate to the grade level and content endorsement(s) of the certificate at any approved college or university.

-- 180 State Continuing Education Clock Hours (SCECHs) appropriate tthe grade level and content endorsement(s) of the certificate held.
+- 180 State Continuing Education Clock Hours (SCECHs) appropriate to the grade level and content endorsement(s) of the certificate held.

-- 150 annual District Provided Professional Development (DPPD) hours in accordance with Michigan School Code Sections 380.1527 completed through professional development programs that are appropriate tthe grade level and content endorsement(s) of the certificate.
+- 150 annual District Provided Professional Development (DPPD) hours in accordance with Michigan School Code Sections 380.1527 completed through professional development programs that are appropriate to the grade level and content endorsement(s) of the certificate.